pydata/xarray/doc/internals/how-to-create-custom-index.rst

 For example, ``PandasIndex`` accepts only one coordinate and ``PandasMultiIndex`` accepts one or more 1-dimensional coordinates that must all share the same dimension.
-Other, custom indexes wouldn't have the same constraints, e.g.,
+Other, custom indexes need not have the same constraints, e.g.,

-- a georeferenced raster index which only accepts two 1-d coordinates with each distinct dimensions
+- a georeferenced raster index which only accepts two 1-d coordinates with distinct dimensions
 - a staggered grid index which takes coordinates with different dimension name suffixes (e.g., "_c" and "_l" for center and left)